icapeli/Restaurant_Sector_2022_LSTM/README.md

 ![image](https://user-images.githubusercontent.com/101752113/199975866-68962dee-833a-4fbb-b609-0ee2257c09b0.png)

 ### TOP 3
-I chose to exclude results from the stocks with MAPEs over 10% because their results were potentially unreliable.
-That means **Bloomin Brands, Cracker Barrel, Shake Shack, and Wendy's are all eliminated**.
+I chose to exclude results from the stocks with MAPEs over 15% because their results were potentially unreliable.
+That means **Bloomin Brands, Wendys, Starbucks, and Yum are all eliminated**.
 After eliminating them, the top perfomers were:

 ![image](https://user-images.githubusercontent.com/101752113/199976073-641fc4b1-f8c2-4db0-a146-69bc2f0d20a8.png)